yidong72/reasoning-gym/GALLERY.md

 Example tasks:
 ```
 Example 1:
-Question: How many legs are there in total if you have 2 scorpions, 3 sea slugs, 2 cockroachs, 2 fireflys?
+Question: How many legs are there in total if you have 1 starfish, 3 crabs, 3 chickens, 3 cows, 1 woodlouse?
-Answer: 40
+Answer: 67
-Metadata: {'animals': {'scorpion': 2, 'sea slug': 3, 'cockroach': 2, 'firefly': 2}, 'total_legs': 40}
+Metadata: {'animals': {'starfish': 1, 'crab': 3, 'chicken': 3, 'cow': 3, 'woodlouse': 1}, 'total_legs': 67}

 Example 2:
-Question: How many legs are there in total if you have 2 shrimps, 2 deers?
+Question: How many legs are there in total if you have 2 sheeps, 1 butterfly, 1 ant, 3 humans, 2 wasps?
-Answer: 28
+Answer: 38
-Metadata: {'animals': {'shrimp': 2, 'deer': 2}, 'total_legs': 28}
+Metadata: {'animals': {'sheep': 2, 'butterfly': 1, 'ant': 1, 'human': 3, 'wasp': 2}, 'total_legs': 38}

 Example 3:
-Question: How many legs are there in total if you have 1 beetle, 3 spiders, 1 jellyfish?
+Question: How many legs are there in total if you have 3 chickens, 3 cockroachs, 3 woodlouses, 2 elephants, 2 sea slugs?
-Answer: 30
+Answer: 74
-Metadata: {'animals': {'beetle': 1, 'spider': 3, 'jellyfish': 1}, 'total_legs': 30}
+Metadata: {'animals': {'chicken': 3, 'cockroach': 3, 'woodlouse': 3, 'elephant': 2, 'sea slug': 2}, 'total_legs': 74}

 ```

-### letter_counting {letter-counting}
+### letter_counting
 Generates letter counting tasks from text spans

 Default configuration: